sindresorhus/electron-context-menu/readme.md

 Type: `Function`

 Should return an array of [MenuItem](http://electron.atom.io/docs/api/menu-item/)'s to be prepended to the context menu.
 The first argument is [this `params` object](http://electron.atom.io/docs/api/web-contents/#event-context-menu).
+The second argument is the [BrowserWindow](http://electron.atom.io/docs/api/browser-window/) the context menu was requested for.

 #### append

 Type: `Function`

 Should return an array of [MenuItem](http://electron.atom.io/docs/api/menu-item/)'s to be appended to the context menu.
 The first argument is [this `params` object](http://electron.atom.io/docs/api/web-contents/#event-context-menu).
+The second argument is the [BrowserWindow](http://electron.atom.io/docs/api/browser-window/) the context menu was requested for.

 #### showInspectElement